DataDog/integrations-core/powerdns_recursor/README.md

 #### Prepare PowerDNS

-This check collects performance statistics via pdns_recursor's statistics API.
+This check collects performance statistics via PowerDNS Recursor's statistics API.
 Versions of pdns_recursor before 4.1 do not enable the stats API by default.
 If you're running an older version, enable it by adding the following to your recursor config file (e.g. `/etc/powerdns/recursor.conf`):

 ```conf
 webserver=yes